ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 #### Secure Processing Environment

 This part of HAL allows you to apply your specific memory protection scheme.
-You can find a list of [these functions](https://os.mbed.com/docs/development/mbed-os-api-doxy/group___s_p_m.html).
+You can find a list of [these functions](https://os.mbed.com/docs/v5.11/mbed-os-api-doxy/group___s_p_m.html).

 ### Memory protection

-Target-specific code must implement the function *spm_hal_memory_protection_init()* called in SPM initialization.
-This function should apply memory protection schemes to ensure secure memory can only be accessed from secure-state.
+Target-specific code must implement the function `spm_hal_memory_protection_init()` called in SPM initialization.
+This function applies memory protection schemes to ensure secure memory can only be accessed from secure-state.

 The implementation of this function must be aligned with the SPM general guidelines, as the table below describes.
-This table describes the allowed operations (Read, Write and Execute) on the secure and nonsecure RAM and FLASH by each core:
+This table describes the allowed operations (Read, Write and Execute) on the secure and nonsecure RAM and Flash by each core:

 - X means No access.
 - V means Must be able to access.